Integration & Alerting

 How do I buy HALO?

-IPVideo Corp. sells through a national dealer network that purchases through our distributor Ingram Micro.
-You can reach out to IPVideo who can direct you to a local dealer in your area or you can ask your preferred partner to procure them on your behalf through Ingram.
+IPVideo Corp. sells through a national dealer network that purchases through our authorized distributors.
+You can reach out to IPVideo who can direct you to a local dealer in your area or you can ask your preferred partner to procure them on your behalf.

 Is there a minimum quantity to purchase?